jfmartinz/ResourceHub/Programming Languages/R/readme.md

 </tr>
 </table>

-## Advanced Topics
+### Advanced Topics
-> Here are some advance topics in R which you can consider to enhance your mastery in R programming.
+> Here are some advanced topics in R that you can consider to enhance your mastery in R programming.

-### R for Big Data
+#### R for Big Data

 <table width="100%">
 <tr>